PranabNandy/Linux-Kernel-Internals/1.LDD/joibsn.md

 - Kernel must have file system driver to read the files.
 - Disk is not responsilbe to implement the fs.
 - Implementing the file system requires the kernel programmers to create file system driver for target file systems.

+## file system structure
+- contains a header which holds information like `how many files` are there in the disk, where `root fs` is located on disk etc.
+- When you `format any disk` (USB) with a file system structure then the `new file system structure strored in the first sector` of the disk (USB)

 ## VFS
 - It allows multiple number of underlying fs layer